 There is always something new at the Palm Springs Air Museum, where history comes alive and visitors can get close to the vintage World War II and Korea/Vietnam era aircraft.
-Named in 2014 as one of the top 14 aviation museums in the world by CNN Travel, over 40 flyable and static planes are on display inside three climate-controlled hangars totaling 65,000 square feet and outside on the tarmac.
-Many of the docents inside the Museum actually flew these planes and served on the ships.
-The three hangars are organized by theme, with related exhibits lining the walls.
+Named in 2014 as one of the top 14 aviation museums in the world by CNN Travel, 59 flyable and static planes are on display inside four climate-controlled hangars totaling 86,000 square feet inside with more outside on the tarmac.
+Many of the Museum docents actually flew these planes and served on the ships.
+The four hangars are organized by theme, with related exhibits lining the walls.
 Visitors enter through the Lobby, and pay at the Gift Shop to get their wristbands.
-From the Lobby, visitors can either go straight, past restrooms and the Buddy Rogers Theatre to the hangars or head upstairs by elevator or staircase to the 9,200 volume research library and Education Center.
+From the Lobby, visitors can either go straight, past restrooms and the Buddy Rogers Theater to the hangars or head upstairs by elevator or staircase to the 9,200 volume research library and Education Center.
 In the outer room of the Library are computer flight simulators to entertain and teach the principles of flight to people of all ages.

 The Pacific (Navy) Hangar includes exhibits and aircraft used by the Navy in the Pacific Theater during World War II.
 Highlights include the Pearl Harbor diorama narrated by NBC journalist and author Tom Brokaw, the Grumman “cats”; the Avenger, Corsair, Dauntless and Invader.
 The PBY Catalina Flying Boat is usually on the Tarmac.
 Ship models, uniforms and weapon display cabinets complement the large wall Pacific Map and the aviation art by American Stan Stokes.
 Be sure and check out the Honor Wall showing our docent veterans!